 Supervision conferences:

-The European Association for Supervision and Coaching (EASC) has an annual conference. the most recent was September 2024 in Prague.
+The European Association for Supervision and Coaching (EASC) has an annual conference. the most recent was a virtual conference on 19/20 September 2025, EASC Connects, Acting in Uncertain Times.
 The theme was Power and Powerlessness in Supervising and Coaching.

 Coaching Ethics Forum:

 The Coaching Ethics Forum has its annual conference on 2nd and 3rd December 2025, exploring the theme of ‘Conscious Power for Ethical Maturity: Exploring Integrity, Influence, and Responsibility.’
 The conference brings together coaches, mentors, and leaders to explore the ethical dimensions of power and its responsible application across varied professional and cultural contexts.
-Integrating perspectives rooted in long-standing cultural traditions, the conference will draw on deep, crosscultural understandings of ethical power to inspire modern coaching, mentorship, and approaches to leadership.
+Integrating perspectives rooted in long-standing cultural traditions, the conference will draw on deep, cross-cultural understandings of ethical power to inspire modern coaching, mentorship, and approaches to leadership.
 Access to the Journal of Coaching Ethics is free.
+The CEF also holds Reflective Ethical Circles (Case Groups), Conversations with Change Makers plus other events throughout the year.

 The CEF is also holding Champions of Courage Awards for the first time in 2025.
-Submissions opened on 20th February and close on 30th May.
+Submissions opened on 20th February and closed on 30th May.
+The winners honoured can be found here.

 GSN as a member of external communities: